 DrBonnie360 Strategic Consulting & Professional Services

-- We are thought leaders in helping our clients apply digital health innovations to chronic inflammatory, autoinflammatory & autoimmune disorders.
+- We are thought leaders in helping our clients apply digital health innovations and the patient point of view to improve care for chronic inflammatory, autoinflammatory & autoimmune disorders.

-- We have decades of experience in biopharma, finance, marketing and communications for healthcare and life sciences.
+- We have decades of experience in finance, marketing and communications for biopharma, healthcare and life sciences clients.

 - Our backgrounds include clinical dentistry, osteology, biotech investor and public relations, marketing communications, content creation, strategic consulting, autoimmune advocacy and much more.